pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/05_Constants_File.md

 defined in [`/pimcore/config/startup.php`](https://github.com/pimcore/pimcore/blob/master/pimcore/config/startup.php).

-If you need to overwrite these constants, e.g. for using a special directory for assets or versions at an object storage at AWS S3, you can do so by creating file `constants.php` in document root of Pimcore.
+If you need to overwrite these constants, e.g. for using a special directory for assets or versions at an object storage at AWS S3, you can do so by creating a `constants.php` file in the document root of Pimcore.

 An example file `constants.example.php` is shipped with Pimcore installation and could look like: